stungeye/Full-Stack-Notes/docs/02-introduction-to-ruby/06-methods-and-blocks.md

 ## Methods

-Methods do things, they are the verbs of computer programming.

-In Ruby (unlike in Java) we can define methods that aren't explicitly held within a class.
+In Ruby (unlike in Java, for example) we can define methods that aren't explicitly held within a class.

 ```ruby
 def say_goodnight(name)